Spring Boot MVC and JDBC CRUD Example

 You will be redirected to the list of teachers page with new record added.

-Let’s say we want to delete record.
-So we want to delete the new record we just added.
+Let’s say you want to delete record.
+So I want to delete the new record I just added.

 You will get a confirm box whether you really want to delete the record.